Panoz Roadster: AIV Roadster

 Starting in 1994 Panoz developed an aluminum chassis for the Roadster.
-This new chassis would both reduce assembly time (yet 350 man hours were still put into each copy), and reduce weight improving performance.
+This new chassis would both reduce assembly time (yet 350 man hours were still put into each copy), and reduce weight, which in turn improved performance.
 In 1996 a new prototype was unveiled, which differed substantially from the original car.
 It had an extruded aluminum space frame with a central backbone.
 Special adhesives were used to attach the frame and body.
 Equally important, an entirely new drive train was used, the 1996 Mustang SVT Cobra all aluminum, V-8 DOHC 32 valve motor.
 Consequently, the new Roadster was at approximately 70% aluminum and was dubbed an Aluminum Intensive Vehicle, the AIV Roadster.

 The new engine produced 305 hp and 300 ft.lbf of torque.
 Combined with the lighter chassis this increased the car's power-to-weight ratio significantly.
 With the weight savings, an air conditioner was installed with little overall weight or performance change.

-The last year the AIV Roadster was made was 1999, when 10 were modified with special paint, supercharged, and signed to create the Signature Edition 2000 Panoz AIV Roadster.
+The final year of AIV Roadster production was 1999.
+In 1999, 10 were modified with a special paint called 'Titanium', supercharged, equipped with a blue leather interior, and signed to create the 10th anniversary edition Panoz AIV Roadster.
 Total production of the AIV consisted of 6 prototypes and a further 176 production models sold to the public.
 Some cars built in 1999 were not sold until 2000.